Definition of Proxy Statement

 Rules of Proxy Statement

-- It should provide proxy instruction related to voting through online resources or by assigning proxy rights to another individual in the predefined proxy form.
+- It should provide proxy instruction related to voting through online resources or assigning proxy rights to another individual in the predefined proxy form.

-Why it is called Proxy Statement?
+Why is it Called Proxy Statement?

-The word Proxy means a legal designation given to another person to vote or exercise the right to vote of the shareholder itself.
+Proxy means a legal designation given to another person to vote or exercise the right to vote of the shareholder itself.
 Proxy Statement consists of a Proxy card that enables the proxy holders (acting on behalf of Shareholders) to attend and vote on matters listed in the Annual meeting agenda.

 Proxy Statement vs Annual Report